10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Mexico City’s metro is fast and inexpensive, but I don’t recommend it for solo female travelers because it can be uncomfortably crowded, and petty theft is a concern.

 There is a metro line from the airport, too, but I don’t recommend it for solo female travelers.
-I’ve had dodgey experiences on the metro and I wouldn’t feel comfortable on there with all of my travel gear.
-It’s one thing to get pickpocketed when you just have your cash for the day, and another when you have all of your essentials with you.
+I’ve had bad experiences on the metro, and I wouldn’t feel safe with all my luggage.
+It’s worse to be pickpocketed when you have all your essentials than just your cash for the day.
 That said, it’s a personal choice!
 You can make the call on what’s right for you!

 Where to Stay: Best Mexico City Neighborhoods